 Family Day Workshops (Problem Gambling)

 This workshop is designed to provide education about the effects problem gambling has on others.
 The workshop helps loved ones prepare themselves and other family members/friends to cope with these problems and to aid them in clearly identifying their role in addressing a gambling problem.
-Counselling is intended to provide assistance in effectively coping with the individual by working on relationship issues that may be related to the gambling behaviour and/or recovery.
-The group format provides an opportunity for loved ones to gain support by sharing experiences with other families/friends in similar circumstances.
+Counselling is intended to provide assistance in effectively coping with the individual by working on relationship issues that may be related to gambling behaviour and/or gambling addiction treatment and recovery.
+The group format provides an opportunity for loved ones to gain support by sharing experiences with other families/friends in similar circumstances. *Currently offered virtually*

-*There is no fee to attend this workshop and all information is fully confidential.
-The problem gambler does not have to be a client of ADAPT for a family member or friend to attend.
+All information is fully confidential, and the problem gambler does not have to be a client of ADAPT for a family member or friend to attend.

 Parent Education Group

-ADAPT provides parents of youths up to age 18 with the opportunity to become involved in a 5-week discussion and education group.
-Its goal is to achieve greater understanding by educating parents in the issues involved with youth and substance use, while providing strategies to help support the family.
-Topics include adolescent development; the role of alcohol and drugs in meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries.
+ADAPT provides parents and caregivers of youths up to the age of 24 with the opportunity to become involved in a 5-week discussion and education group.
+The goal is to achieve a greater understanding by education parents and caregivers on the issues involved with the youth and substance use, while providing strategies to help support the family.
+Topics include adolescent development, the role of alcohol and drugs in the meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries. *Currently offered virtually*

 Opioid Friends and Family Group

-This is a six-week educational group for those concerned about the opioid use of a loved one.
-Topics covered include; understanding addiction, opioids, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
-Open to anyone in the community.
-Call to register at 1-855-211-0898.
-Program offered three times per year from 6:30-8:00 p.m. at our Oakville office location.
+This is a six-week Psycho-educational group for those concerned about the opioid use of a loved one.
+Topics covered include: understanding addiction, opioid outreach and treatment, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
+Open to anyone in the community. *Currently offered virtually*